As a new developer, I don't feel like I have a lot to share.

 In fact, I try my best to write articles often, not only to serve the users of my websites but also in order to help myself as well.

-By doing this, I have significantly increased the organic search users of my companies website, Soltech, and now, the number of people using my personal blog site is growing because of the articles I am writing to developers here.
+By doing this, I have significantly increased the organic search users of my company website, Soltech, and now, the number of people using my personal blog site is growing because of the articles I am writing to developers here.

 In this post, I will share with you how you can use your developer skills to increase organic website users of your developer website.